A Beginner’s Guide to Intermittent Fasting

-- Have a previous history of disordered eating, such as bulimia or anorexia
+- Have a previous history of disordered eating

 - Have been diagnosed with a heart condition

-- Have a blood sugar imbalance (such as hypoglycemia or diabetes) and feel faint when you don’t eat
+- Have a blood sugar imbalance and feel faint when you don’t eat

 Therefore, some of the cons due to hormonal imbalances brought on by intermittent fasting in women may also lead to:

-- Irregular periods and amenorrhea (complete loss of period)
+- Irregular periods (or complete loss of period)

 - Metabolic stress